holepunchto/hyperswarm/README.md

 const topic = Buffer.alloc(32).fill('hello world') // A topic must be 32 bytes
 const discovery = swarm1.join(topic, { server: true, client: false })
-await discovery.flushed() // Waits for the topic to be fully announced on the DHT
+await discovery.flushed() // Optional: wait for the server announce to reach the DHT

 swarm2.join(topic, { server: false, client: true })
-await swarm2.flush() // Waits for the swarm to connect to pending peers.
+await swarm2.flush() // Optional: wait for pending peer connections in this example.

 // After this point, both client and server should have connections
 ```